JonJagger/cyber-dojo/md/docker-server.md

 Docker Server
 =============
 cyber-dojo probes the host server to see if [docker](https://www.docker.io/) is installed.

-When you press the `[create]` button cyber-dojo will only offer languages whose `manifest.json` file has an `image_name` entry that exists.
+If it is then when you press the `[create]` button cyber-dojo will only offer languages whose `manifest.json` file has an `image_name` entry that exists.
 For example, if
 ```bash